The Nightmare Before Christmas: Oogie's Revenge: Plot

-After freeing the vampire brothers from Oogie's curse, they tell him of Oogie's plan: he had kidnapped the other Holiday Leaders and stolen the Holiday Doors so that they couldn't return home (which Lock, Shock, and Barrel hid in different areas of the town), and planned to become the Seven Holidays King by taking over the other six holidays as well as Halloween.
+After freeing the vampire brothers from Oogie's curse, they tell him of Oogie's plan: he had kidnapped the other Holiday Leaders and stolen the Holiday Doors so that they could not return home (which Lock, Shock, and Barrel hid in different areas of the town), and planned to become the Seven Holidays King by taking over the other six holidays as well as Halloween.
 Jack then rescues the mayor from a cage and confronts Lock, Shock, and Barrel on his roof; after defeating them one last time, claiming the Independence Day Holiday Door, they trigger a trap that sends him into the Oogie Corridor, a subterranean labyrinth filled with lava and booby traps.
 Jack navigates the corridor and finds a jail where five of the holiday leaders are imprisoned, but Santa is conspicuously absent.
 At the end of the maze, Jack finds Oogie on a giant roulette wheel, where he says that he plans to take revenge on Santa personally.
 Jack defeats Oogie, but discovers that it was only his shadow again and that the Holiday Door he was guarding was the Easter door, not the Christmas door.
+Oogie's shadow reveals that the real Oogie is in Christmas Town before exploding.

-Jack instructs the mayor to free the other Holiday Leaders, then heads to the Hinterlands, having a heartfelt moment with Sally before navigating the mystic forest to replace the Holiday Doors on their trees.
+Returning to town, Jack instructs the mayor to free the other Holiday Leaders, then heads to the Hinterlands, having a heartfelt moment with Sally before navigating the mystic forest to replace the Holiday Doors on their trees, destroying the Holiday Oogie Doors that Oogie replaced the real Holiday Doors with in the process.
 Halfway through the process, Jack fights Oogie's two strongest monsters and claims the Christmas Door from them, using it to leave for Christmas Town as soon as he finishes.

 Jack undoes Oogie's damage to the town and foils his attempt to kill Santa, and Oogie flies off in Santa's sleigh, but Sally arrives with the skeleton reindeer and coffin sleigh to give Santa the resources to make his deliveries.
 Oogie is scared out of the sky by a booby-trapped present that an elf had snuck into the sleigh before takeoff, and he falls into the seven holidays' junkyard.
 In a fit of rage, he absorbs the waste and insects in the environment and becomes a giant version of himself to beat Jack.
 The Pumpkin King defeats Oogie, leaving only an empty patchwork sack as his bugs spill out, and Santa thanks Jack for saving his life and his holiday.

 Afterward, Jack realizes that his home and loved ones are something more important than new discoveries.
-Like the film, the game ends with Jack and Sally embracing on top of Spiral Hill.
+Like in the film, the game ends with Jack and Sally embracing on top of Spiral Hill.